Palermo - Alicudi

 Ferry to Aeolian Islands

-There are approximately 5 weekly sailings between Palermo to Alicudi.
+On average there are 4 weekly sailings between Palermo to Alicudi.
 This ferry route is operated by Liberty Lines Fast Ferries.
+Palermo Alicudi ferries cost between £58 and £122, depending on ticket details.
+Prices exclude any service fees.
 Ferry timetables change seasonally use our Deal Finder to get live pricing and availability for Palermo Alicudi ferries.

 Palermo Alicudi Ferry Times

-Palermo Alicudi ferry sailings typically depart from Palermo at around 13:30.
-The average sailing time is approximately 2h 0m.
+The Palermo Alicudi ferry typically departs from Palermo at around 13:30.

 Palermo Alicudi Ferry Prices

-Palermo Alicudi ferry prices typically range between £58* and £156*.
-The average price is typically £111*.
-The cheapest Palermo Alicudi ferry prices start from £32*.
-The average price for a foot passenger is £111*.
-The average price for a car is £318*.
+Palermo Alicudi ferry prices typically range between £58* and £122*.
+The average price is typically £99*.
+The cheapest Palermo Alicudi ferry prices start from £30*.
+The average price for a foot passenger is £99*.

 How far is it from Palermo to Alicudi?